 The UK immigration rules affecting everyone who is coming to live and study in the UK are available on the UK Visa and Immigration (UKVI) website.
 You also have access to relevant information from the British Embassy/or equivalent in your country or their partner agency.

-All students who are non-EEA nationals, and who will be studying in the UK for more than six months, will need to apply for a Tier 4 (General) Student ‘entry clearance’ visa.
+All students who are non-EEA nationals, and who will be studying in the UK for more than six months, will need to apply for a Student Route has replaced the Tier 4 Route.
+The Student Route falls under the UK's new points-based immigration system.
+Student ‘entry clearance’ visa.

 Further information about visas and immigration can be found on the following websites: